bwees/homelab/README.md

 - NAS (bwees-nas)
   - This is my main TrueNAS SCALE server.
 This repo manages the docker containers that run via SCALE's app system.
   - Credentials are handled via Jinja2 templating instead of env variables since SCALE does not support docker-compose deployment.
-- TAMU Router (tamu-router)
+- Homelab Router (homelab-router)
-  - This is a Gl.iNet Travel Router.
-Currently this repo manages the installation/updates of external applications on the router, not the actual router config.
+  - This is a Unifi Express 7.
+Under the hood it runs debian and thus can be controlled quite easily with Ansible.

 ## Tailscale
 Tailscale is used for all private networking.
 The Ansible host inventory uses Tailscale for all communication in playbooks.